The Longevity Diet is from a book by the same name, written by Dr Valter Longo, with (you guessed it!) a focus on maximising longevity.

 Lunch and dinner are very much interchangeable and I analysed the two week sample meal plan at the back of the book to find the “template” for these meals.
 I believe it’s as follows:

 The foods listed are simply examples and you can choose anything else that fits the criteria.
-I followed this diet for 8 weeks and have added a picture of some of my meals below.
+I followed this diet for 8 weeks and you can see how I got on in the video below.